-The history behind the odd art and possessions in the bar make your time eating here all the more interesting.
-There are five stories full of pieces of history to peruse with the bottom floor having so much to see that is hard to even focus when looking at the picture.
+The history behind the odd art and possessions in the bar makes your time eating here all the more enjoyable.
+There are five stories full of pieces of history to peruse with the bottom floor having so much to see that it is hard even to focus when looking at the below picture.

 The second floor has traditional tables and lots of old signs.